 Caltrain 2040 Business Plan In October 2019, the Caltrain Board adopted a long-term 2040 Service Vision, defining an ambitious plan for growing service over the next 20-plus years.
-The service vision outlines the capital and operating needs to achieve the vision and includes projects such as longer EMU fleet, longer platforms, level boarding, passing tracks, grade separations and station upgrades.
+The service vision outlines the capital and operating needs to achieve the vision and includes projects such as longer EMU fleet, longer platforms, level boarding, passing tracks, grade separations, and station upgrades.
 It also identified needs to prepare the railroad to expand and integrate into a regional rail network.
-While the Plan is close to final, Caltrain turned its attention to COVID recovery in 2020 and plans to close out the Business Plan in 2022.

 Caltrain Equity and Growth Framework In 2020, Caltrain developed a policy to advance equity within the system and neighboring communities.
 The policy will help address systemic inequality by taking steps to ensure the Caltrain system is accessible and useful to all.
-The policy also advances efforts to improve Caltrain connections to the regional transit network and provide direction on service priorities during and after the COVID-19 pandemic.
+The policy also advances efforts to improve Caltrain connections to the regional transit network and provide direction

-- Advocate for the sale and allocation of Proposition 1A bonds to meet the commitments specified in SB 1029 with respect to the Caltrain corridor and work to include funding for Caltrain in any future Proposition 1A appropriations. - Work to address regulatory challenges that limit the implementation of solutions that will maximize Caltrain capacity and service benefits. - Advocate for funding and policies to support grade separation projects. - Support the allocation of cap-and-trade or other state / regional funding to advance implementation of Caltrain projects. - Work to address regulatory actions or policies that negatively impact Caltrain future capacity or service improvements. - Support the implementation of the Caltrain Business Plan associated projects and policies.
-Continue to educate the Caltrain legislative delegation and key members of the Administration on the Plan. - Ensure relevant state and regional agencies incorporate relevant elements of the Caltrain Business Plan in their long-term plans. - Support funding and regulations that are consistent with Caltrain's equity and growth policy. - Consistent with existing agreements between JPB and CHSRA, support efforts to plan, engage stakeholders, and implement the Blended System project on the Caltrain corridor.
+- Advocate for the sale and allocation of Proposition 1A bonds to meet the commitments specified in SB 1029 with respect to the Caltrain corridor and work to include funding for Caltrain in any future Proposition 1A appropriations. - Work to address regulatory challenges that limit the implementation of solutions that will maximize Caltrain capacity and service benefits. - Advocate for funding and policies to support grade separation projects. - Support the allocation of cap-and-trade or other state / regional funding to advance implementation of Caltrain projects. - Work to address regulatory actions or policies that negatively impact Caltrain future capacity or service improvements. - Support the implementation of the Caltrain Business Plan-associated projects and policies.
+Continue to educate the Caltrain legislative delegation and key members of the Administration on the Plan. - Ensure relevant state and regional agencies incorporate relevant elements of the Caltrain Business Plan in their long-term plans. - Support funding and regulations that are consistent with Caltrain's equity and growth policy. - Consistent with existing agreements between JPB and CHSRA, support efforts to plan, engage stakeholders, and implement the Blended System project on the Caltrain corridor. - Work with Caltrans and CalSTA to secure funding for pilot projects for BEMU testing and deployment. - Engage CARB to ensure Caltrain secures access to the Low Carbon Fuel Standard for its electrified service. - Work with CARB to ensure that its regulatory actions do not impede delivery of Caltrain's electrification project.